rolinmb/polygon-view/README.md

 You must use your own polygon.io API key as shown in dummy_utils.js (really you need to create your own file named 'src/utils.js' with your API key).

+TODO:
+    - getOptionChartData fails on the second and consecutive tries (ApexCharts start to look funky and then it fails all together)

 To run in terminal: node src/main.js (will not work with ApexCharts functionality left uncommented; recommend to build then open dist/index.html in Google Chrome)

 To build src/main.js with Webpack into dist/app.js: npm run prod